vdeturckheim/node_nightly/README.md

 ## TODO:

-Make the repo generates the build/publish script with all available major branches.
+* Make the repo generates the build/publish script with all available major branches.
+* move to GH actions